Brian Hitselberger is an artist living and working in Lafayette, Indiana.

-Brian Hitselberger (b.
-1982) is an artist living and working in Athens, Georgia.
 His installations, paintings and works on paper explore a variety of themes that shift between subjects and perspectives alternately intimate and immense – occasionally within the same piece.
-Often working in series, his modestly-scaled paintings and drawings employ detailed mark-making, dense layering and unexpected relationships between form, content and material, yielding works that that strive for optimism without simplicity, and and privilege wonder without resolution.
-His references are wide-ranging, a reflection of the reach of his interests: Caspar David Friedrich, Rajasthan Tantra painting, medieval star charts and Japanese textiles are all referenced, as well as the writings of Annie Dillard, Italo Calvino, and Gaston Bachelard.
+Often working in series, his modestly-scaled paintings and drawings employ detailed mark-making, dense layering and unexpected relationships between form, content and material, yielding works that strive for optimism without simplicity, and privilege wonder over resolution.
+Recent subjects include sleeping and dreaming, hate speech, drag queens as spiritual healers, social distancing, and artist's block.

 His work has been exhibited widely, primarily throughout the Southeast and the Mid-Atlantic.
 He has held residencies at the Elsewhere Artists Collaborative, the Hub City Arts Initiative, the Hambidge Center for the Arts, the Lyndon House Arts Center, and NES Residency in Iceland.
 He has received funding for his work from the Georgia Council for the Arts, the Willson Center for the Humanities, the Andy Warhol Foundation, the Indiana Arts Commission, and the NEA.

 He received a BFA in Printmaking from Tulane University in 2005, and an MFA in Painting from the University of Georgia in 2010.
 He is currently Senior Lecturer in the Rueff School of Design, Art and Performance at Purdue University.